cincheo/ini/README.md

 ### Language Design Philosophy

+INI allows to use functions and functional programming as well as process programming together in a neat and simple way.
-INI has been built around a simple construct called a *rule*, which follows the syntax below:
+For the process part, INI has been built around a simple construct called a *rule*, which follows the syntax below:

 ```javascript
 rule := guard '{' statements '}'
 ```

-Rules are the heart of the language and since there are no other control flow structure (besides the ``case`` construct), this choice forces the programmers to write well-structured and readable code.
-To some programmers, this constraint will feel uncomfortable.
-However, the benefit of this approach, besides code clarity, is also that it is well-suited to be formally verified and validated with Model Checking, as shown in Truong Giang Le's PhD thesis: https://tel.archives-ouvertes.fr/tel-00953368/document.
+The underlying idea, besides code clarity, is also that it is well-suited to be formally verified and validated with Model Checking, as shown in Truong Giang Le's PhD thesis: https://tel.archives-ouvertes.fr/tel-00953368/document.

-One of INI's main design drive is that it is able to generate Promela code that can be formally verified with the Spin model checker (feature still under development).

 For more details, download the [INI language specifications](https://github.com/cincheo/ini/raw/master/doc/ini_language_specs/ini_language_specs.pdf).